 In Voxelizer there are 4 3D milling operations: adaptive, parallel, spiral and radial.
 Let’s look at them in more detail.

-The parallel operation will run the tool over parallel lines following the pass_direction.
-The distance between each line is specified in the Step over parameter, which is the overlap percentage when milling neighbouring paths.
+The parallel operation will run the tool over parallel lines following the Pass direction.
+The distance between each line is specified in the Step over parameter, which is the overlap percentage when milling neighboring paths.

 The Spiral operation will move the tool over a spiral, following the outlines of the model when necessary, starting from the Start depth all over to the Final depth for every max step down.
-Before applying this operation you need to specify on the model the center point of the spirals by enabling the Choose center point tick.
-If you choose Don’t care as spiral_direction the milling direction of the spiral will alternate between inside and outside, reducing the time of the operation.
+Before applying this operation you need to specify on the model the center point of the spirals by enabling the Choose center point tick (see GIF).
+If you choose Don’t care as Spiral direction the milling direction of the spiral will alternate between inside and outside, reducing the time of the operation.

-The radial operation will drive the tool along the rays of a circle, whose center is specified with the Choose center point tick, following the profile of the model.
-Because of that, it is important to specify the proper angular_step: the bigger the model, the smaller this increase will have to be.
-If you want to have the tool milling the object in both ways, when it is going away from the center and when it is coming back (hence saving time), you have to select both under Milling direction and Don’t care under radial_direction.
+The Radial operation will drive the tool along the rays of a circle, whose center is specified with the Choose center point tick (as in the Spiral operation), following the profile of the model.
+Because of that, it is important to specify the proper Angular step: the bigger the model, the smaller this increase will have to be.
+If you want to have the tool milling the object in both ways, when it is going away from the center and when it is coming back (hence saving time), you have to select both under Milling direction and Don’t care under Radial direction.